 The insurance extends to a subsequent purchaser of your property if you sell on your house within six and a half years of the completion of building work ( the date of the occupancy permit or certificate of completion).

 6. Occupancy Permit

-The last thing you need before you lay your sheets for a first night’s rest at your newly constructed home, renovation etc, is a final assurance that it passes health and safety requirements.
+The last thing you need before you lay your sheets for a first night’s rest at your newly constructed home, renovation, etc, is a final assurance that it passes health and safety requirements.

 In most cases, a building permit will contain a condition that an occupancy permit has to be issued before a building may be occupied.
 These are issued by the building surveyor when your building is considered suitable for use and occupation.
-It is an offence to move into your home prior to this consent and you could be charged or fined.
+It is an offense to move into your home prior to this consent and you could be charged or fined.

 Not to rush every little detail – An occupancy permit may be issued notwithstanding incomplete minor works such as paint jobs or incomplete fittings.